Pauline Léon

 Pauline Léon (28 September 1768 – 5 October 1838) was an influential woman during the French Revolution.
 She played an important role in the Revolution, driven by her strong feminist and anti-royalist beliefs.
-Along with her friend Claire Lacombe, founded the Society of Revolutionary Republican Women (Société des Républicaines-Révolutionnaires), and she also served as a prominent leader of the Femmes Sans-Culottes.
+Léon served as a prominent leader of the Femmes Sans-Culottes and in May 1793 founded the Society of Revolutionary Republican Women (Société des Républicaines-Révolutionnaires) with Claire Lacombe, another prominent female revolutionary.